JamiManasa14/Codxo_Task1/README.md

 You may also see any lint errors in the console.

 node modules folder also not uploaded because like when you create a react app it's automatically will get created.

+This is the first Task of codxo web devlopment that is an Todo App.